bbswiacki/MyOpenMath/team_documents/README.md

 •	Free classroom uses of the platform through the available course templates of:

 	Algebra

 	Pre-calculus

 	College algebra

 	Calculus

 	Math for liberal arts

 	Statistics

-•	Available classroom options including: o	Web enhancement of an on-campus course o	An added feature to a hybrid course o	A fully online course o	An individual self- study course
+•	Available classroom options including:

+	Web enhancement of an on-campus course

+	An added feature to a hybrid course

+	A fully online course

+	An individual self- study course

 My Open Math’s Web Site Ergonomics Delivers: